 - The Real Function or Purpose of Addictive Behavior

 - The Single Most Important Variable in Behavioral Change

 - The Psychology of Addiction

-Is anyone completely satisfied with their life?
-We all seek inner peace.
-We are all biologically wired to seek control and pursue happiness.
+Without control of our lives, there can be no inner peace.
+We are all biologically wired to seek control, avoid pain and pursue happiness.
 We all want to experience happiness in our lives, we want to be in control, because the perception of control, makes us feel good.

 In the 2019 movie, “Beautiful Boy,” the father asks his drug addicted son, "Why do you do all these drugs?"
 The son answers, “I don’t know why, when I tried it I felt better than I ever have, so I just kept doing it.”